 - Retrieving GPS and black box recordings from the truck that was involved

 All of these tasks are easier when they’re completed soon after an accident.
-You should speak to a truck accident lawyer as quickly as possible after your collision.
+You should speak to our truck accident attorneys as quickly as possible after your collision.

 Arkansas Trucking Safety Regulations